chrnthnkmutt/CPE334_FinalProj_Slides/cpe334_slide.md

 - **User-Centric Development**: Iterative design using Scrum and feedback from interviews/workshops.
 - **Key Strengths**: Ease of use, comprehensive tools, and intuitive design.
 - **Improvement Areas**: UI theme refinements, enhanced homepage content, and deeper insight and engagement.
-- **Future Focus**: Design system optimization, advanced analytics, and content enhancements.
+- **Future Focus**: Design system optimization, advanced analytics, and insight content enhancements of each company.

 ---